squid-cache/squid-cache.github.io/KnowledgeBase/Windows.rst

  * the default feature set builds without extra special ./configure options.
  * missing shared socket support available in Vista and later.
 Necessary for SMP workers.

-AmosJeffries is compiling with native MinGW environment.
-As this is spare-time work progress is slow.
 {{{

 ./configure \